 The College will appoint a Responsible Person who has sufficient training, experience and knowledge to ensure that the College is compliant.
-From Spring 2022 this role will be held by the Health, Safety and Compliance Manager, supported by a qualified external advisor.
+From Spring 2022 this role will be held by the Compliance Manager.
 Their role will include:

 Fire Risk Assessment